jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

 (1) A party who cross-examines a witness may question the witness about a previous statement made by that witness without showing it or disclosing its contents to the witness if the time, place, and other circumstances concerning the making of the statement are adequately identified to the witness.
 (2) If a witness does not expressly admit making the statement and the party wishes to prove that the witness did make the statement,—
   (a) the party must show the statement to the witness if it is in writing, or disclose its contents to the witness if the statement was not in writing; and
-  (b) the witness must be given an opportunity to deny making the statement or to explain any inconsistency between the statement and the witness's testimony.
+  (b) the witness must be given an opportunity to deny making the statement or to explain any inconsistency between the statement and the witness’s testimony.
 (3) If a document is used by a defendant for the purpose of cross-examining a witness but is not offered as evidence by that defendant, the following rights of the defendant are not affected:
-  (a) the defendant's right to make a no-case application; and (b) the defendant's rights in relation to the order of addressing the court.
+  (a) the defendant’s right to make a no-case application; and (b) the defendant’s rights in relation to the order of addressing the court.

 ### 97 Re-examination
 (1) On re-examination, a witness—